OAuth2

 The user will be redirected to a login page where they must authenticate.
 From there, a consent page will be presented showing the list of resources to which the user has access, information about the client application (including plan and tier), and what information the client application will have access to if authorized by the user.

 If the user authorizes or declines, they will be redirected back to the client application using the redirect URI.
-In case of authorization, an authorization code will be included as a query parameter.
+In case of authorization, an authorization code

 Examples of authorization response